 How to Apply

-- Students should be in good academic standing and have declared a disciplinary major or minor in English, Music, Studio Arts, Film Studies, Theatre Arts, and Architecture.
+- Students should be in good academic standing and be an undergraduate or graduate student majoring or minoring in Studio Arts, Music, Theatre Arts, Film Studies, Architecture, and/or English.

 - Application file including contact info, GPA, artistic department faculty letter, current resume, unofficial transcript